UAE: moving to the land of luxury, tradition and opportunity

 Some international schools cater to specific nationalities, such as the UK, USA, India, Germany and France, for example.
 It is worth trying to see if you can get a school specific to your child’s nationality, but there are plenty of high quality international institutions regardless.
 Many parents however, actually prefer that their child sticks to a well-known curriculum, such as the International Baccalaureate.

 You should be aware that the most prestigious international schools can be difficult to get a place in, so think about starting the application process as early as possible.
 Various factors need to be considered; the price of the school, the curriculum offered, the school’s age (which generally means the school is more established), and the age of the pupils attending.

 If you need help finding an international school, we are more than happy to offer our school search service.
 With it, we can connect your child to the school that best suits their unique educational requirements. .

 Getting around the UAE

 Travelling around the UAE is best served in taxis, which compared to many other similarly developed countries are quite cheap.
-Buses are plentiful as well and many travel between the states, making them a convenient choice for long distance journeys across the UAE.
+Buses are plentiful as well, offering air conditioning and great routes.
+Many travel between the states, making them a convenient choice for long distance journeys across the UAE.

 Currently, only Dubai provides a metro and tram system.
 It covers over 80 kilometres, making it a great choice for people looking to get around Dubai without having to catch buses, or hire a taxi.